A topic from the subject of Inorganic Chemistry in Chemistry.

 Chemistry

-The periodic table is used in chemistry to understand the properties of elements and to predict their behavior in chemical reactions.
-It is also used to develop new materials and to design new drugs.
+The periodic table is crucial in chemistry for understanding element properties and predicting their behavior in reactions.
+It's also used in materials science and drug design.

 Physics